509 BCE – traditional date for the founding of the Roman Republic

 Meanwhile back in Rome the body of public scribes remained the only administrative cadre available to the magistrates; and as for the provinces, much of the work of public administration, such as supplying armies or raising taxes, had to be contracted out to private companies of businessmen.

 The early Roman army was much like the armies of other city-states of the period.
 In the late spring of each year (Rome was at war most years) a portion of the adult male citizens were chosen for military service and, after a short period of training – which for the majority with previous military experience must have been a kind of refresher course – off they went to war.

 The army fought as a phalanx, a single mass of several thousand men.
-The soldiers brought their own armour, and were divided into different groups, according to how much armour they could afford.
-The well-off farmers who could bring a full set of armour were placed at the front of the phalanx; those who could afford fewer items were placed next, with those who could just afford a whiled and sword were placed at the back.
-Behind them were those who had no armour, but fought as slings men and scouts.
+The soldiers brought their own armor, and were divided into different groups, according to how much armor they could afford.
+The well-off farmers who could bring a full set of armor were placed at the front of the phalanx; those who could afford fewer items were placed next, with those who could just afford a whiled and sword were placed at the back.
+Behind them were those who had no armor, but fought as slings men and scouts.